kfragkog/WebDevBootcamp/README.md

     - to define width we can use px or %; if we say 50%, then p is 50% width of its parent element (in this case the body)
 - float property to position elements left or right in their container
 - we used float to remove the default white margin that html adds to an image
+- rem is similar to em but relates always to the route element of the page - no need to worry of what's nested inside of what
+- hr adds a line in

+# Bootstrap (3)
+- It's a single file of css and single file of js to easily create responsive web sites - main features are nav bar, grid system and overall responsiveness